Is the Observable Universe Consistent with the Cosmological Principle?: Homogeneity Scale

 Observationally, the density field can only be inferred indirectly from the statistical properties of galaxy clustering.
 This inevitably entails a host of systematic issues related to flux-limited and volume-limited surveys and observational biases associated with using galaxies as tracers of the density field, see, for instance, \cite{bib:Treciokas1971} for details on the relation between particle distributions and inferred densities for the energy-momentum tensor.
 Consequently, any practical estimates of a homogeneity scale are not directly based on relations such as (\ref{homogenscale}), but rather on the scale dependence of galaxy-galaxy correlation functions.

-As already noted in section~\ref{sec:prologue}, the range 60--70$\,h^{-1}\,$Mpc represents the lowest bound at which any notion of statistical homogeneity can be argued to emerge \cite{bib:Hogg2005, bib:Yadav2005, bib:Scrimgeour2012, bib:Laurent2016, bib:Ntelis2017, bib:Sarkar2019, bib:Goncalves2018, bib:Goncalves2021}, based on the two-point galaxy correlation function.
+As already noted in section~\ref{sec:prologue}, the range \bcomm{60--80}$\,h^{-1}\,$Mpc represents the lowest bound at which any notion of statistical homogeneity can be argued to emerge \cite{bib:Hogg2005, bib:Yadav2005, bib:Scrimgeour2012, bib:Ntelis2017, bib:Sarkar2019, bib:Andrade2022} \footnote{\bcomm{These studies have further limitations.
+The $\Lambda$CDM model is routinely assumed to transform angles or redshifts to (comoving) distances, and occasionally a study augments observational data with simulated $\Lambda$CDM data to fill in holes in the survey, e. g. \cite{bib:Scrimgeour2012}.
+In addition, the normalised estimators used in practice typically assume convergence to homogeneity within the scale of the survey (see \cite{bib:Heinesen2020d}).}}, based on the two-point galaxy correlation function.
 However, a definition such as (\ref{homogenscale}) actually requires that {\em all} $N$-point correlations of the galaxy distribution should also converge appropriately.
 Determining higher order $N$-point correlations requires ever larger survey volumes, but is becoming feasible.
 Using Minkowski functionals, an analysis of the Sloan Digital Sky Survey Data Release 7 (SDSS DR7) showed significant deviations ($>3\sigma$) from flat $\Lambda$CDM simulations on scales up to 500$\,h^{-1}\,$Mpc and slight deviations ($\sim2\sigma$) on scales of 700$\,h^{-1}\,$Mpc \cite{bib:Wiegand2014}.
 Future surveys will enable more refined tests of the scale of homogeneity, which is currently estimated to be $260\,h^{-1}\,$Mpc $\simeq 370$~Mpc \cite{bib:Yadav2010} in $\Lambda$CDM simulations.
 Moreover, as noted in section~\ref{sec:prologue}, several very large scale structures which exceed this scale of homogeneity have already been discovered and it is predicted \cite{bib:DeMarzo2021} that even larger structures will be discovered with larger data sets out to higher $z$.
 Using bulk flows, a technique which links the local peculiar velocities to the gravitational interactions of the perturbing matter agglomerations at low redshifts, see section~\ref{sec:bulk_flows}, structures like the Laniakea Supercluster with an extension of $\sim160$~Mpc \cite{bib:Tully2014} and the South Pole Wall with an extension of $\sim430$~Mpc \cite{bib:Pomarede2020} have been found.
-Fig.~\ref{fig:SGW_LQG} showcases two further examples of this class, the Sloan Great Wall \cite{bib:Gott2005}, which has a similar extension as the South Pole Wall, on the left and various Large Quasar Groups (LQG) \cite{bib:Clowes1991, bib:Clowes2013} on the right.
+Fig.~\ref{fig:SGW_LQG} showcases two further examples of this class, the Sloan Great Wall \cite{bib:Gott2005}, which has a similar extension as the South Pole Wall \bcomm{and used to be the largest known structure in the observable universe until 2013}, on the left and various Large Quasar Groups (LQG) \cite{bib:Clowes1991, bib:Clowes2013} on the right.